drozd324/GPU_Delaunay_Triangulation/thesis.typ

 = Delaunay triangulations
 	In this section I aim to introduce triangulations and Delaunay triangulations from a mathematical perspective with the foresight to help present the motivation and inspiration for the key algorithms used in this project.
-For the entirety of this project we only focus on 2 dimensional Delaunay triangulations.

 In order to introduce indroduce the Delaunay Traingulation we first must define what we mean mean by a triangultion.
 In order to create a triangualtion we need a set of points which will make up the vertices of the triangles.
 But first we want to clarify a possible ambiguity about edges.

 	#definition[
 		For a point set $P$, the term edge is used to indicate any